LeeLee-00/common-infra/README.md

 # common-infra
-deddicated infrastructure that multiple projeocts can consume to use postgres, pgadmin, elasticsearch and any other configurations for multiple projects.
+This repo holds shared “Infrastructure as Code” for Dockerized services that multiple applications can consume.